Hydraulic mining: Ground sluicing

 Hydraulic mining had its precursor in the practice of ground sluicing, a development of which is also known as "hushing", in which surface streams of water were diverted so as to erode gold-bearing gravels.
 This technique was developed in the first centuries BC and AD by Roman miners to erode away alluvium.
 The Romans used ground sluicing to remove overburden and the gold-bearing debris in Las Médulas of Spain, and Dolaucothi in Great Britain.
-The method was also used in Elizabethan England and Wales (and rarely, Scotland) for developing lead, tin and copper mines.
+Later archaeological work in the North Pennines of northern England identifies hushing as a hydraulic mining technique used in post-medieval lead-mining landscapes, with evidence that it was widespread there during the 18th century.

 Water was used on a large scale by Roman engineers in the first centuries BC and AD when the Roman Empire was expanding rapidly in Europe.
 Using a process later known as hushing, the Romans stored a large volume of water in a reservoir immediately above the area to be mined; the water was then quickly released.
 The resulting wave of water removed overburden and exposed bedrock.
 Gold veins in the bedrock were then worked using a number of techniques, and water power was used again to remove debris.
 The remains at Las Médulas and in surrounding areas show badland scenery on a gigantic scale owing to hydraulicking of the rich alluvial gold deposits.

 Las Médulas is now a UNESCO World Heritage Site.
 The site shows the remains of at least seven large aqueducts of up to 30 mi in length feeding large supplies of water into the site.
 The gold-mining operations were described in vivid terms by Pliny the Elder in his Natural History published in the first century AD.
 Pliny was a procurator in Hispania Terraconensis in the 70s AD and witnessed the operations himself.
-The use of hushing has been confirmed by field survey and archaeology at Dolaucothi in South Wales, the only known Roman gold mine in Great Britain.
+At Dolaucothi in South Wales, archaeological survey of the Roman gold mine's surface remains documented a complex aqueduct system above the main workings; the site is identified by the National Trust as the only known Roman gold mine in Great Britain.